Scholarships, Studentships & Bursaries

 Scholarships, Studentships and Bursaries are funded by both the University and our individual academic schools.
 The International Education Centre also supports international students through a range of awards for international students.

-Rewarding Academic Achievement - students who start a BA course in the Schools of English Literature, Modern Languages & Cultures, Music, Philosophy & Religion or Welsh in September 2017 or September 2018 will be eligible for an MA Scholarship.
+Rewarding Academic Achievement – students who start an undergraduate degree course (BA, BSc, BMus, LLB) in one of the Academic Schools below in September 2019 will be eligible for an MA Scholarship.

-These scholarships will be available to UK, EU and International students who have
+These scholarships will be available to UK and EU students who:

-BA students who graduate with a 1st class degree will automatically receive a full tuition fee waiver for the MA.
+Students who graduate with a 1st class degree will automatically receive a 50% tuition fee waiver for the Masters course.

 As you would expect from a university that places great emphasis on student support, Bangor is keen to offer extra help to students.
-Bursaries and scholarships worth over £3.7M are available for new and returning students in September 2017.
+Bursaries and scholarships worth over £3.4M are available for new and returning students.

 For new students in 2019, these include Merit Scholarships of up to £3,000 for those who excel in the annual Entrance Scholarships (The closing date is 15 January 2019 for 2019 entry).

 Please choose from the menu for further information on what is available and your eligibility for the various awards on offer.

 Coleg Cymraeg Cenedlaethol Scholarships are available to students who study through the medium of Welsh.